Hymn of the Seventh Galaxy

-Hymn of the Seventh Galaxy is the third studio album by American jazz fusion band Return to Forever.
+Hymn of the Seventh Galaxy is a studio album by American jazz fusion band Return to Forever.
 It was released in October 1973 by Polydor.
-Flora Purim, Joe Farrell, and Airto Moreira were replaced by drummer Lenny White and guitarist Bill Connors.
-But it would be the only album with Bill Connors as guitarist, he left after its release and was replaced by Al Di Meola.
+It was the first album not to feature Flora Purim, Airto and Joe Farrell, and marked a shift away from the largely acoustic fusion they created.
+Drummer Lenny White and guitarist Bill Connors make their first appearances with the group.
+Connors would leave shortly after the album's release.

 Music

 Drawing on rock and funk, the album emphasized electric instruments more than Return to Forever's previous albums.
 Clarke contributed one song for the album while Corea wrote the rest of the material.
 Corea relied mostly on electric piano and organ.

 Critical reception

 Daniel Gioffre for Allmusic wrote, "it is the quality of the compositions that marks Hymn of the Seventh Galaxy as an indispensable disc of '70s fusion".